denandz/glorp/README.md

-ctrl-n | All | Go the next page ctrl-p | All | Go to the previous page ctrl-r | Proxy/Replay | Send item to the replayer ctrl-s | Proxy - highlighted request/response | Save item to file ctrl-b | Replay | Create a new blank replay item - useful for assembling requests from scratch ctrl-e | Replay - highlighted request/response | Edit request in `vi`, responses will open with `view` ctrl-x | Replay | Rename replay item
+ctrl-n | All | Go the next page ctrl-p | All | Go to the previous page ctrl-r | Proxy/Replay | Send item to the replayer ctrl-s | Proxy/Replay - highlighted request/response | Save item to file
+ctrl-b | Replay | Create a new blank replay item - useful for assembling requests from scratch ctrl-e | Replay - highlighted request/response | Edit request in `vi`, responses will open with `view` ctrl-x | Replay | Rename replay item